haspden/INFLITE-TYPE-ONE-Hammerhead-CGM/README.md

 3. **Setup / Use**

-    * Open the INFLITE TYPE ONE CGM App from the Apps screen on your Karoo Device.
+    * Open the INFLITE TYPE ONE CGM App from the Apps screen on your Hammerhead Karoo / Karoo 2 Device.
     * Enter your own [Nightscout](https://github.com/nightscout/cgm-remote-monitor) API Endpoint URL into the URL bar.
         * This should be in the format https://yoursubdomain.yourdomain.tld/api/v1/entries/sgv.json
         * example = https://mybloodglucose.herokuapp.com/api/v1/entries/sgv.json

     * Set your interval preferences for how ofter you want the app to poll for new values.
-Most CGMs pull data every 5 minutes, however we have set the default interval to 1 minute to ensure a timely update after the CGM updates [Nightscout](https://github.com/nightscout/cgm-remote-monitor) with it's data.
+Most CGMs pull data every 5 minutes, however we have set the default interval to 1 minute (60 seconds) to ensure a timely update after the CGM updates [Nightscout](https://github.com/nightscout/cgm-remote-monitor) with it's data.

-    * Ammend your ride profiles to add the new data fields into position.
+    * Amend your ride profiles to add the new data fields into position.
 There are several to choose from
         * **mmol/L** - Most recent blood glucose in mmol/L
-        * **mg/DL** - Most recent blood glucose in mg/DL
+        * **mg/dL** - Most recent blood glucose in mg/dL
-        * **Direction** - A graphical representation of the most recent direction
+        * **Direction Icons** - A graphical representation of the most recent direction
-        * **Direction** - A textual representation of the most recent direction
+        * **Direction Text** - A textual representation of the most recent direction
-        * **Directions** - A graphical representation of the 5 most recent directions (right is most recent)
+        * **Direction History** - A graphical representation of the 5 most recent directions (right is most recent)
+        * **Last Update Timestamp** - The timestamp of the last updated data

     * Direction graphical arrows and text strings are as follows
         * ↓︎↓︎ "DoubleDown"